 Live chat sessions are scheduled in advance and consist of you and your therapist messaging each other in a special live chat thread.
 The thread disappears at the end of the session, and each session lasts the same length as a video or phone session.
 Live chat sessions count as one of your weekly sessions, so you won’t be able to have both a live chat and video session in the same week.
 Not all therapists offer live chat as an option for sessions, so you’ll want to include that in your onboarding questionnaire, and check your therapist’s profile once you are matched.

-My live chat therapy session with BetterHelp lasted about 30 minutes, and during that time, I exchanged roughly 1,300 words with my therapist.
+My live chat therapy session with BetterHelp lasted about 30 minutes, and during that time I exchanged roughly 1,300 words with my therapist.
 The live chat platform uses an interesting “live typing” feature that allows both participants to see what the other is writing in real-time, including any mistakes or revisions that might be made.
 The live typing feature can be toggled off if you prefer.

 Overall, I felt that the live chat session was less valuable for me than a traditional, phone, or video session.
-However, if your therapist is a swift and accurate typist, and conveys themselves well over text, you might find it to be helpful.
+However, if your therapist is a swift and accurate typist and conveys themselves well over text, you might find it to be helpful.
 My therapist was a relatively slow and inaccurate typist, so I felt that we weren’t able to accomplish all that much during the session.
 My therapist helped me decide on a small goal to help my motivation, as well as some actionable steps for this goal.
-The therapist was friendly and showed care, however, the experience was certainly less personable than I’d have liked.
+The therapist was friendly and showed care, however, the experience was certainly less personable than I would have liked.

-Later on, when I used BetterHelp for the third time, I utilized a text-based session to help ease into an introductory session with a new therapist – it was a great way to get started and see if I had a good therapist fit without committing to a full video session.
+Later on, when I used BetterHelp for the third time, I utilized a text-based session to help ease into an introductory session with a new therapist—it was a great way to get started and see if I had a good therapist fit without committing to a full video session.

 Group Webinars

 Group webinars are hosted by BetterHelp therapists via a group Zoom meeting.
-You can participate in the session with other members but you’re able to turn your camera off, if you’re so inclined.
+You can participate in the session with other members but you’re able to turn your camera off if you’re so inclined.
 Whichever name you choose to log in with will be visible to everyone at the meeting.

 Notably, BetterHelp states that its health data privacy protections and guarantees do not extend to group sessions, as the information you share will be accessible to everyone at the meeting.
-BetterHelp also states clearly that group sessions should not be used as a replacement for care and are not considered “therapy”.
+BetterHelp also states clearly that group sessions should not be used as a replacement for care and are not considered “therapy.”

 Journaling